University of Indianapolis

 SHAHEEN COLLEGE OF ARTS AND SCIENCES

-Intellectual flexibility is the ability to turn ideas on their head, think on their feet and meet challenges with ease.
-With programs in the humanities, fine arts, and sciences, the Shaheen College of Arts & Sciences helps students develop this intellectual ability through applied learning experiences that prepare students for just about anything.
+Students learn critical thinking skills that allow them to think on their feet and meet challenges with ease.
+With programs in the humanities, fine arts, and sciences, the Shaheen College of Arts & Sciences helps students develop this intellectual ability through applied learning experiences that prepare them for just about anything.

 R.B.
 ANNIS SCHOOL OF ENGINEERING

 The R.B.
 Annis School of Engineering helps students harness the momentum of fast-growing fields through innovative programs that pair authentic design opportunities with a firm foundation in engineering principles.
-Students will learn to break down complex issues, solve problems, and improve society with a well-rounded liberal arts approach that makes every possibility part of their practice.
+Students will learn to break down complex issues, solve problems, and improve society with a well-rounded liberal arts approach.

 COLLEGE OF APPLIED BEHAVIORAL SCIENCES